 Ask the right questions; avoid unnecessary charges.

-The interview process is one that should not be taken lightly.
+Interviewing a moving company is a process that should not be taken lightly.
 There are many types of moving companies to choose from and not every mover is created equally.
 Ask the right questions and you can avoid unnecessary charges, damages and scams.

 Do they operate a legitimate business?

 Legitimate moving companies should have a real “brick and mortar” office and phone number that you can verify through a number of sources.
 You an even go as far as to check with your city and state governments to verify that they have a license to operate.

 A little due diligence search with resources like Google, the Better Business Bureau or Angie’s List should uncover a mix of reviews to give you a true impression of their business practices.

 Are you working with an actual moving company or a broker?

 Many so-called moving companies on the internet are actually brokers, posing as movers that sell your information to third parties.
 While this practice might provide lower-priced quotes, it does not guarantee quality or control.
 You should insist on working directly with a moving company so you can negotiate your own pricing and terms of service.